 Position Date Assistant Vice President for Curriculum and Academic Programs September 1 ONY Chair, University Curriculum Committee September 1 ONY Chair, Faculty Senate September 1 ONY

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.

-Curriculum Coordinator; senior reviewer of this PPS
+Assistant Vice President for Curriculum and Academic Programs; senior reviewer of this AAPPS

 Associate Vice President for Academic Affairs

 Provost and Vice President for Academic Affairs